social-media/social-media-bundle/README.md

 # Social Media Bundle for Symfony2

-> Publishing/Unpublishing posts on social network can be a pain on the ass.
+> Publishing/Unpublishing posts on social network can be a pain in the ass.
 Thats why I created an automated way of things.
 You can easily use this Social Media Bundle for Symfony2.

 ## Examples